KnowEnG/Spreadsheets_Transformation/README.md

 ## 1. Subset Expression Based on Phenotype

+Subset samples based on some row value, e.g., patients with longer survival.
+Output can be a smaller spreadsheet and possibly with fewer columns.

 <p align="center">
   <img  src="images/SubsetExpressionBasedonPhenotype.png">
 </p>
-Subset samples based on some row value, e.g., patients with longer survival.
-Output can be a smaller spreadsheet and possibly with fewer columns

 ## 2. Intersection